-Give yourself time: Adjusting to retired life is not something that will happen overnight, and your emotions regarding it may vary from day to day.
-You may feel guilty that you no longer work or feel anxious about being bored without a work schedule.
-Try to remember that like any big change in life, it will take time for you to become accustomed to what comes with retirement.
+Adjusting to retired life is not something that'll happen overnight, and your emotions may vary from day to day.
+You may feel guilty that you're not working anymore or feel anxious about being bored without a work schedule.
+Try to remember that like any big change in life it'll take time for you to become accustomed to what comes with retirement.

-Volunteer: Volunteering is a good way of ensuring an active retirement.
-There are countless organisations seeking those to share some of their time, such as schools, animal shelters, churches, helplines, museums, libraries and those that perhaps involve some skills you acquired through your career such as a legal advisor, maintenance volunteer, event organiser or charity shop retail assistant.
+Volunteering is a good way of ensuring an active retirement.
+There are countless organisations seeking people to give their time, such as schools, animal shelters, churches, helplines, museums, libraries and those that perhaps involve some skills you acquired through your career such as a legal advisor, maintenance volunteer, event organiser or charity shop retail assistant.
 Volunteer.ie is a great resource when looking for remote or physical volunteer work.

-Get political: Political campaigns are always in need of a helping hand, be it fundraising, organising events, administrative work, or contacting potential voters.
+Political campaigns are always in need of a helping hand, be it fundraising, administrative work, or contacting potential voters.
 You could also join environmental or community groups that tackle issues you feel passionate about.

-Socialise: It’s important to keep in contact with friends from your work circle as much as possible.
+It’s important to keep in contact with friends from your work circle as much as possible.
 Set up weekly calls, and maybe start a virtual quiz or book club to socialise with them.
-This way you won’t feel like all your time is spent exclusively at home.
-Taking classes, volunteering and attending exercise classes present opportunities to meet new friends too, often other retirees with similar interests.
+Taking classes, volunteering and regular exercise can present opportunities for you to meet new friends too, often with other retirees with similar interests.

 It’s important to consider not only the social side of your retirement, but also the financial side.
-The current state pension, if you qualify for it, is approximately €12,000 per year (Source: Department of Social Protection, 18 May 2017) which will cover the basics.
-However, it won’t allow you to keep up any of the hobbies, luxuries or extras that you have always enjoyed.
+The current State pension, if you qualify for it, is approximately €12,000 per year2 which will cover the basics.
+However, it won’t allow you to keep up any of the hobbies, luxuries or extras that you’ve always enjoyed.
 This is where a personal pension can help you maintain the standard of living you’ve been used to.

 Check your PRSI record

-So be sure to check this in the run up to your retirement so that you can find out how much of a State pension you'll receive.
-Should it be the case that you won't get as much of a pension as you had expected, you will need to prepare yourself financially.
+Be sure to check this in the run up to your retirement so that you can find out how much of a State pension you'll receive.
+Should it be the case that you won't get as much of a pension as you'd expected, you'll need to prepare yourself financially.

 Calculate any gap in your retirement savings